kishores046/GLOBAL-IP/README.md

 These features are currently under development and will be included in future releases.

 ---
 ## Frontend Features (React)

-- Fully responsive UI
-- Separate dashboards for Admin, Analyst, and Users
+- Responsive, role-aware user interface for Admin, Analyst, and User dashboards
-- Integrated OAuth2 login buttons
-- Dynamic search results display
+- Secure authentication UI with JWT handling and OAuth2 (Google, GitHub) integration
+- Protected routing and dynamic UI rendering based on user roles
+- Centralized API service layer with Axios interceptors
-- Trend visualizations (Chart.js / Recharts)
+- Interactive analytics and trend visualizations using Chart.js / Recharts
-- Reusable components and context-based authentication
+- Reusable, modular components with context-based state management
-- API service layer for interacting with backend

 ---